CarVac/3dPrintingGuide/Extrusion/Hotends.md

 ### QIDI Plus4 nozzle

 This nozzle is generally like the Prusa Nozzle but uses a rigidly mounted heater block that the nozzle is snugly screwed into.
+It additionally uses a zirconia filament heatbreak to better prevent heat creep, taking advantage of the rigid heatblock mount.

 ## Integrated Heater Block